 Graves disease can be treated with antithyroid medicines (thionamides, which inhibit thyroid peroxidase), radioactive iodine or surgery.
 Since many patients with Graves disease who are treated with thionamides experience remission, medicines can be trialled initially, with alternatives sought for non-responders.31

+After prescribing antithyroid medicine, refer patient to an endocrinologist.
 Patients who respond well to antithyroid medicines can complete an 18-month course of treatment.
 A reduction in dosage should be considered for patients who have a decrease in serum T3 and T4 at their 3–4-week follow-up.
-For longer-term maintenance therapy, it is currently recommended that thyroid function should be reviewed every 6–8 weeks, and every 3–4 months once stable.14
+For longer-term maintenance therapy, monitoring will depend on the clinical situation of the individual patient.
+Some patients reach hypothyroid state quickly and will need frequent assessment.
+It is currently recommended that for these patients, thyroid function should be reviewed every 4 weeks.14

 Radioactive iodine or thyroidectomy are the primary treatment options for toxic nodular goitre.8

-Patients with milder subclinical hyperthyroidism often stabilise without treatment, so careful monitoring and repeat testing every 6 months may be all that is required.8 Treatment should also be considered for symptomatic elderly patients, patients with underlying cardiovascular disease, and those with symptoms suggestive of hyperthyroidism or associated comorbidities.13
+Patients with milder subclinical hyperthyroidism often stabilise without treatment, so careful monitoring and repeat testing may be all that is required (see NPS MedicineWise Adult Thyroid Testing Algorithm for further information).8 Treatment should also be considered for symptomatic elderly patients, patients with underlying cardiovascular disease, and those with symptoms suggestive of hyperthyroidism or associated comorbidities.13

 Accelerated bone loss is also related to hyperthyroidism.
-When TSH is less than 0.1 mIU/L, a bone density scan should be considered to assess for osteoporosis as this may influence the decision to treat the thyroid.32
+When TSH is less than 0.1 mIU/L, refer patient to an endocrinologist.
+A bone density scan may be considered to assess for osteoporosis as this can influence the decision to treat the thyroid.32

 Less common causes of hyperthyroidism, such as subacute thyroiditis and amiodarone thyroiditis, are best managed by a specialist.